foreign-sub/DFRobot-Rainfall-Sensor-SEN0575-i2c/README.md

 ## Compatibility

-This component has been tested with the following microcontrollers:
+This component has not been tested with the following microcontrollers:

 ESP32

 ESP8266

 Please report any compatibility issues or additional supported microcontrollers.